The Magi and the Christmas

 What is known of the

 weaponry.
-Their cavalry was known for defeating the Roman army.
+The Parthian cavalry was known for defeating the Roman army.
 There could have

-been scores or hundreds of people accompanying them.
+been scores or hundreds of people accompanying the Magi.
 Many people have said

 that the Magi came with a small army.